Un article bien fait concernant la fatigue des 737 Classic ...

 Un peu drivé par les sécuritaires de service de l'aviation, ce n'est pas forcément un mal de mettre les agences au pied du mur !

-Since there are many lap joints in a single airliner, "if you tried to eddy current every lap joint on every plane, the amount of time and energy it would take would be literally staggering,
+Since there are many lap joints in a single airliner, "if you tried to eddy current every lap joint on every plane, the amount of time and energy it would take would be literally staggering," Cox said.

 The FAA is also required by law to weigh the cost of the safety procedures it tells airlines to follow against the possible safety benefits.
 If there is no evidence of a previous safety problem, it becomes more difficult to justify the cost.